nrdave/dotfiles/README.md

 ### GTK Theming

-I use the Arc-Dark GTK theme, with the ePapirus-Dark icon theme.
+I use the Arc-Dark GTK theme, with the Papirus-Dark icon theme.
 These themes are set up in `.config/gtk-3.0/settings.ini`, which also sets the GTK font to DejaVu Sans 12.

 In addition, in my `.shrc`, I source a script called import-gsettings.sh which reads the GTK 3 config file and uses the values in there in the respective calls to `gsettings` (i.e. the `gtk-theme-name` in the GTK 3 config file gets passed to a call to gsettings set org.gnome.desktop.interface gtk-theme).
 The script also sets the `GTK_THEME` environment variable to force libadwaita apps to use the Arc-Dark theme.
 While the point of libadwaita is to force the Adwaita theme for some GNOME apps, I think Adwaita looks bad, so if I have the choice to use something different, I will.
 (I really should just use GUI apps that aren't from GNOME, but I'm just grabbing stuff I use on Mint and using it on Arch lol).

 Dependencies:
 - Arc-Dark GTK Theme
-- ePapirus-Dark Icon theme
+- Papirus-Dark Icon theme
 - DejaVu Sans

 ### kitty